A Word From Our CEO

 As of Jan.
 1, 2019, the Centers for Medicare and Medicaid Services (CMS) updated federal guidelines requiring hospitals to make available a list of their current standard charges via the Internet in a machine readable format at least annually (Reference CMS–1694–P).

-Click here for the current Kittitas Valley Healthcare charge master.
+Click here for the current Kittitas Valley Healthcare charge master (updated 12.21.2020).
 Please note this information is subject to change.

 The provision of care is complex, and often the exact course of care is not knowable in advance.
 While the charge master does show hospital charges, it does not compile total costs for specific procedures.
 If you would like assistance in determining projected costs for your care, please contact 509-933-8657.